 Recycled Wool

 Recycled wool is also a very sustainable option.
 Apart from diverting used wool garments from landfills, it saves a considerable amount of water, reduces land use for sheep grazing, and avoids the use of chemicals for dyeing.
-11 KG of CO2 and 500 liters of water are saved per kilo of recycled wool produced compared to virgin wool.
+Producing one kilo of recycled wool saves 11 kg of CO₂ and 500 liters of water compared to virgin wool.

 Recycled wool contributes to a reduction of air, water, and soil pollution.

-Few certification labels exist to ensure consumers that wool is really recycled, such as Recycled Claim Standard (RCS), Global Recycled Standard (GRS), SCS Recycled Content Certification.
+Few certification labels exist to ensure consumers that wool is really recycled, such as the Recycled Claim Standard (RCS), Global Recycled Standard (GRS), and SCS Recycled Content Certification.

-Responsible Down is down certified to the Responsible Down Standard (RDS).
-The standard aims to ensure that down and feathers come from animals that have not been subjected to unnecessary harm.
+Responsible Down is certified to the Responsible Down Standard (RDS).
+The standard’s goal is to guarantee that down and feathers originate from animals that have not endured unnecessary harm.
 We hope that the standard can be used to reward and influence the down and feather industry to incentivize practices that respect the humane treatment of ducks and geese.
-We believe that education — through the RDS — is a meaningful way to drive demand for strong animal welfare practices.
+We believe that education—through RDS— is a meaningful way to drive demand for strong animal welfare practices.
 The standard also provides companies and consumers with a tool to know what is in their products and to make accurate claims.

 DOWN SUPPLY CHAIN